 #10.
-Labrador Retriever: A Promising Starter Pet For an ADHD Child
+Labrador Retriever: A Promising Starter Pet for an ADHD Child

 For an ADHD child, simple tasks can sometimes seem like herculean responsibilities.
 These neurological differences can further create social complications for an ADHD child.
-Over one in 20 kids is diagnosed with ADHD, but a dog can actually play an important role in management.
+More than one in 20 kids is diagnosed with ADHD, but a dog can actually play an important role in management.
 A study at UCI found that kids with ADHD saw improvements in their attention span, social skills, and self-esteem when they engaged in routine activities with dogs.
 Large and gentle breeds like Labradors and golden retrievers are especially great choices because they can help an ADHD kid channel their energy into physical activity.

 Getting a dog is a very big responsibility, but you can help weigh the options with your family here.